-"Some day, Eddie," she continued, "your luck is going to run out."
+"Some day, James," she continued, "your luck is going to run out."

 In 1995 I took command of the 76th Airlift Squadron, in Ramstein Air Base, Germany.
 We flew a Boeing 737 (CT-43), three Gulfstream IIIs (C-20As), and nine Learjet 35s (C-21As).
 We were one of three flying squadrons trying to survive under the leadership of a madman, the wing commander who had at some point in his career, gone off the rails.
 He wanted a way for the wing to distinguish itself in a way no other wing could touch, so he invented one.
 He decided that the wing would push people and equipment to their breaking points, for the sake of having the lowest number of late takeoffs.
 (If nobody else tracked it, we would naturally have the best record.)
 The on time take off metric was our most important yardstick, in a wing involved with delivering cargo into a war zone (Bosnia), flying a fleet of aeromedical aircraft (C-9A), and a very high operations tempo on 13 VIP birds.
 But none of that mattered, because OTTO trumped all.